charm-13/petcafe/docs/performance_writeup.md

 9. Users_inventory - Added 300,000 rows.
 This is a ledgerized table for user treats, so added 150 rows per user as an estimated average of treat purchases and feeding creatures.

 ## Performance Results of Endpoints
-For each endpoint, list how many ms it took to execute.
-State which three endpoints were the slowest.

 ### Users
 1. **/users/register:** (2 queries) 0.386 + 0.23 = 0.616ms